All You Need to Know About Dental Implants. Part 3 – The Ideal Dental Implant Candidate

 It is also essential to have an adequate amount of jawbone that properly supports the dental implant and provides long-term stability for the tooth replacement.
 In order for the bone to anchor the implant in the jaw securely, it has to be thick, firm and dense.
 If you lack an ample bone mass, the dental implant may not be able to withstand the forces of chewing and it may result in the eventual failure of the tooth replacement.

-But how do you know if you adhere to these criteria of dental implant candidacy?
 How can you estimate whether you have sufficient bone structure and density in your jaw to accommodate the implant?

-Your bone mass can be assessed based on the combination of a dental panoramic X-ray and a CT scan that shows a 3D view of the volume of the jawbone and allows the dentist to decide if there is need for bone grafting or sinus lift.
+Your bone mass can be assessed based on the combination of a dental panoramic X-ray and a CBCT that shows a 3D view of the volume of the jawbone and allows the dentist to decide if there is need for bone grafting or sinus lift.
 This basically means that although some people may have lost bone in their jaw but they still qualify for dental implants after having their bone replaced.

 However, there are certain contraindications that may increase the risk of failure in the placement of dental implants, therefore your dentist – together with an oral surgeon – will evaluate the extent and severity of your personal medical conditions before you undergo the surgery.
-This initial evaluation includes checking your teeth and gums, your dental history and general health state, so belonging to any of the following cases does not make it impossible for you to be a dental implant candidate:
+This first consultation includes checking your teeth and gums, your dental history and general health state, so belonging to any of the following cases does not make it impossible for you to be a dental implant candidate: